 - install NUT as usual, if not already done - get a simulation file (.dev) or sequence (.seq), or generate one using the device recorder.
 Sample files are provided in the data directory of the NUT source.
-You can also download these from the development repository, such as the evolution500.seq. - copy the simulation file to your sysconfig directory, like /etc/nut or /etc/ups - configure NUT for simulation (ups.conf(5)):
+You can also download these from the development repository, such as the evolution500.seq or from NUT DDL collection. - copy the simulation file to your sysconfig directory, like /etc/nut or /etc/ups - configure NUT for simulation (ups.conf(5)):